Covid-19 update: Click to get info

 Important Information Regarding Coronavirus

-The Council is facing unprecedented demand on its services and our caller centre will be particularly busy.
+The Council is continuing to face unprecedented demand on its services and our caller centre is still busy.
 If at all possible you should use our online facilities using the links below as opposed to making contact by telephone.
+This is a quicker way of making contact with us and is cheaper and greener.

 You can claim Housing Benefit and Council Tax Support online although if you are of working age you will probably have to claim help with your housing costs through Universal Credit on the GOV.UK website.